 Flight Simulation has come a long way.
 The quality of flight models and realism of the systems that can be found in the likes of DCS World are unprecedented.
 This combined with the rapidly developing world of VR (Virtual Reality), is opening a new world to those who wish to experience what it is like to fly aircraft which are normally inaccessible to general aviation pilots.

-Affordable, high end VR technology has as recently as 2016 become readily available.
-The likes of the HTC Vive and Oculus Rift have placed aviation enthusiasts in the cockpit with some fantastic flight simulators such as X-Plane, AeroFly, IL2 and DCS World.
+Affordable, high end VR technology has become readily available.
+The likes of the HP Reverb G2, HTC Vive and Oculus Rift have placed aviation enthusiasts in the cockpit with some fantastic flight simulators such as X-Plane, AeroFly, IL2 and DCS World.

 LIMITATIONS OF VIRTUAL REALITY

 Great as VR is, two elements remain missing from current VR Flight Simulation without which total immersion is missing.
 These are: